-Business Jets delivered (total)
+|Business jets delivered (total)

-Where are Embraer jets built?
+Where are the Embraer jets built?

 The company's Brazilian production facilities are located in São José dos Campos, Botucatu, Eugênio de Melo and Gavião Peixoto (all in the state of São Paulo).
-A foreign production facility is located at Orlando Melbourne International Airport (Florida) in the USA, where the two Phenom aircraft families are produced.
+A foreign production facility is located at Orlando Melbourne International Airport (Florida) in the U.S., where the two Phenom aircraft families are produced.
 Aircraft parts are manufactured in Évora, Portugal.

-What engines are used in Embraer aircraft?
+Which engines are used in Embraer aircraft?

 Embraer uses Pratt & Whitney and Honywell engines in its current fleet.